When you download Snowball, it already contains a make file to allow you to build it, like so:

 get 'F'

-To access Snowball from C, include the header api.h
+To access Snowball from C, include the header api.h, and any headers

 struct SN_env { /* ... */ };